Patrick Agyemang (soccer, born 2000): International career

-On January 6, 2025, Agyemang received his first call-up to the United States national team for training camp and friendly matches against Venezuela and Costa Rica.
+On January 6, 2025, Agyemang received his first call-up to the United States men's national team (USMNT) for training camp and friendly matches against Venezuela and Costa Rica.
 Agyemang made his international debut on January 18 against Venezuela and scored his first international goal to help secure a 3–1 win.
 In the following match against Costa Rica four days later Agyemang scored again in a 3–0 win.
 On June 5, Agyemang was selected by head coach Mauricio Pochettino for the 2025 CONCACAF Gold Cup.
-Agyemang scored his first goal of the tournament, albeit via a deflected shot from Diego Luna, as the United States defeated Trinidad & Tobago by a 5–0 score line on June 15.
+Agyemang scored his first goal of the tournament, albeit via a deflected shot from Diego Luna, as the USMNT defeated Trinidad & Tobago by a 5–0 score line on June 15.
 On June 23, Agyemang scored his first intentional goal of the tournament, a game-winning goal, in a 2–1 win over Haiti in the final group stage match.

+On March 17, 2026, Agyemang received his first call-up of the year for two friendlies against Belgium and Portugal on March 28 and March 31 respectively.
+In the USMNT's match against Belgium, Agyemang scored his first goal of the year for the national team late in the second half of a 5–2 loss.
+The following month, Agyemang was ruled out of the 2026 FIFA World Cup, which was co-hosted by the United States, after suffering an Achilles tendon injury during a match for his club, Derby County.